sharanabasavamalipatil/student-performance-/README.md

 Provided research inputs for selecting appropriate tools and frameworks Documented research findings and supported system design decisions Assisted in identifying future enhancement opportunities

+5.Role : Documentation Lead

+As the Documentation Lead, responsible for preparing and maintaining all project-related documentation.
+Ensured proper recording of development progress, system workflow, and technical details required for project submission and repository maintenance.

+Technical :
+Prepared project documentation including system overview and workflow Documented requirements, architecture diagrams, and module descriptions Maintained README files and project documentation in GitHub repository Recorded daily development activities and progress reports Created technical documentation for frontend, backend, and ML modules Maintained version updates and documentation consistency Prepared reports for project presentations and submissions Structured documentation for easy understanding and maintenance Supported preparation of technical summaries and project reports